alibaba/FederatedScope/federatedscope/core/trainers/README.md

 ##### Hook functions

-In this section, we will briefly describe what the hook functions do with the attributes/variables in ctx.
+In this section, we will briefly describe what the hook functions do with the attributes/variables in `ctx`.

+###### GeneralTorchTrainer

 * `_hook_on_fit_start_init`